The Bristal Assisted Living Blog

 1. Maintain a predictable routine

-The Alzheimer’s Association notes structured daily activities often reduce agitation.
-When planning your loved one’s routine, consider their likes, dislikes, interests, and what times of day they function best.
+Structured daily activities can help reduce agitation.
+When planning a routine, consider their likes, dislikes, interests, and what times of day they function best.
+A routine can help them feel more comfortable and prepared for what’s coming next in their day.

 2. Get enough rest at night

-When a person with Alzheimer’s disease doesn’t get enough sleep, they can often become agitated and restless, increasing their chances of experiencing sundowning.
-For that reason, make sure your loved one gets enough sleep and has proper sleep hygiene.
+When a person living with Alzheimer’s disease doesn’t get enough sleep, they can often become agitated and restless, increasing their chances of experiencing sundowning.
+For that reason, make sure they get enough sleep and have proper sleep hygiene.

-4. Make sure your loved one has plenty of exposure to light during the day
+4. Get exposure to natural light during the day

-Sitting near a window or going for a walk may help reset your loved one’s body clock and encourage nighttime sleepiness.
+Sitting near a window or going for a walk may help reset the body’s clock and encourage nighttime sleepiness.
+Conversely, avoid excessive blue light exposure from screens before bedtime, which can hinder sleep.

 If Sundowning Symptoms Persist

-Seeking medical advice is one of the first steps you should take if symptoms of sundowning appear, change or worsen.
-Your loved one’s doctor may be able to find an underlying cause such as an infection or a medication side effect.
+If symptoms of sundowning appear, change, or worsen, seek medical advice.
+Your friend or family member’s doctor may be able to find an underlying cause, such as an infection or a side effect from medication.

 SEARCH THE BLOG